 During their first semester, students take four courses.
 For most, this consists of one core course and three electives.
 The core course, "The Russian Language," includes Russian grammar as well as Russian phonetics and/or speech practice (these may vary from semester to semester, depending on students' levels/needs).

-For the fall 2019 semester, the following courses are offered:
+For the spring 2020 semester, the following courses are offered:

 Russian Language (compulsory for all students)

 The course consists of Advanced Russian Grammar classes twice a week at RGGU Russian as a Foreign Language Center (RFL) and Oral Speech Workshop at Shchukin Theatre Institute once a week.